status-im/swarms/ideas/266-methrics/README.md

 * I want to limit specific types of data that Status collects when I use the application
 * I want to export the data conveniently for my own analysis
 * I want meaningful information that I can make sense of, opposed to datapoints
+* As a status developer, I want to build the right features for our users, and want to understand adoption
+* As a dapp developer, I want to understand how users interact with my dapp

 ### Requirements & Dependencies